7th September, 2016

 Basically, each search engine consists of 3 parts:

-Crawlers are very active and often account for a lot of visitors to websites all over the internet.
+Crawlers are very active, and often account for a great deal of the visitors to websites all over the internet.
 The Google crawler, known as Googlebot, is particularly active, and will often visit a website several times a day, checking for updates or new information.
 Studies have shown that it is much more active than other crawlers, the closest being the Yahoo crawler, which is about half as active as Googlebot.

 -The Indexer.
 This module stores all the pages crawled by the spider in a large database called the index.
 Think of it as the index in a paper book: you find a word and see which pages mention this word.
 The index is not static, it updates every time the crawler finds a new page or re-crawls the one already presented in the index.
 Since the volume of the index is very large it often takes time to commit all the changes into the database.
 So one may say that a website has been crawled, but not yet indexed.